basselelsheikh/library-management-system/README.md

 - **POST /api/borrow/{bookId}/patron/{patronId}**: Allow a patron to borrow a book.
 - **PUT /api/return/{bookId}/patron/{patronId}**: Record the return of a borrowed book by a patron.

+### Using Postman

+To simplify testing of the Library Management System API, you can use Postman, a popular API testing tool.
+Follow the steps below to import the provided API collection into Postman:

+1. **Download Collection File**: Download the [library_management_system_api.postman_collection.json](docs/api/library_management_system_api.postman_collection.json) file from this repository.

+2. **Open Postman**: Launch the Postman application on your computer.

+3. **Import Collection**: Click on the "Import" button located in the top left corner of the Postman application.

+4. **Choose File**: In the import modal, select the "Choose Files" button and navigate to the location where you saved the JSON file.

+5. **Select File**: Choose the `library_management_system_api.postman_collection.json` file and click "Open" to import it into Postman.

+6. **Verify Import**: After the import process completes, you will see the imported collection listed in the left sidebar under the "Collections" tab.

+7. **Explore Endpoints**: Click on the collection to expand it and view the individual requests.
+You can now explore the endpoints and execute requests to interact with your API.

+8. **Send Requests with JSON Body**:
+   - Select the request method (POST, PUT).
+   - Enter the endpoint URL.
+   - Go to the **Body** tab.
+   - Select **raw**.
+   - Choose **JSON** from the dropdown.
+   - Enter the JSON data in the request body.
+   - Click the **Send** button to make the request.
+   - View the response in the response body pane.

 ## Running Tests